 IoT systems, and even many legacy software systems are not actively maintained, and their firmware or software becomes outdated.
 It is a challenge to keep checking for outdated software and removing them from your system, but it is required if you want an air-tight system end-to-end.

-Argon is a purpose-built software supply chain security solution.
-It scans every step of the CI/CD pipeline looking for vulnerabilities, and reports on any anomalies.
-With readymade integration for the top CI/CD tools like GitHub, GitLab, Jenkins, and more, Argon has you covered no matter which CI/CD tooling you use.
-Despite covering the supply chain end-to-end, Argon consolidates all this monitoring data in a single place and delivers alerts on them in real-time.
+Aqua covers the supply chain end-to-end and consolidates all this monitoring data in a single place and delivers alerts on them in real-time.
 This is a powerful and actionable way to fight security threats to your software supply chain.
-Leverage Argon and bring deep visibility and greater security to your software supply chain.
+Leverage Aqua and bring deep visibility and greater security to your software supply chain.